brink-daniel/ssms-object-explorer-menu/README.md

 	 - Server/JobServer/JobsFolder
 	 - Server/JobServer/Job
 * Enabled - Show/hide the menu item.
-* Execute - Automatically run the selected script or tsql statements.
+* Execute - Automatically run the selected script or tsql statements when the menu item is selected.
 * Name - Text displayed on the menu item.
 * Path - Location of script file to execute OR tsql statements to execute.